-Faculty members in the Neuropsychology Department are engaged in research projects funded by national organizations such as the National Institutes of Health (NIH) and the Patient Centered Outcomes Research Institute (PCORI), and by local and national foundations.
-These studies engage collaborators across Kennedy Krieger Institute, Johns Hopkins and external sites, and cover a very broad range of topics, but all are in the service of understanding and managing the neurodevelopmental conditions that affect children.
+Faculty members in the Neuropsychology Department are engaged in research projects funded by national organizations such as the NIH and the Patient-Centered Outcomes Research Institute (PCORI), and by local and national foundations.
+These studies engage collaborators across Kennedy Krieger, Johns Hopkins and external sites, and cover a very broad range of topics, but all are in the service of understanding and managing the neurodevelopmental conditions that affect children.
 These ongoing projects often represent rich research opportunities for trainees.

-In addition, faculty and staff in the Neuropsychology Department participate in clinical research and quality improvement projects that make use of the Department's extensive clinical database, housing neuropsychological test scores, demographic data and other clinical information for tens of thousands of our pediatric patients.
-Trainees frequently initiate or are involved in projects that make use of these data, often presenting their findings at conferences or in the form of manuscripts in peer-reviewed journals.
-See the Department Publications list for examples of publications with recent trainees.
+In addition, faculty and staff members in the Neuropsychology Department participate in clinical research and quality improvement projects that make use of the department's extensive clinical database, which houses neuropsychological test scores, demographic data and other clinical information on tens of thousands of our pediatric patients.
+Trainees frequently initiate or frequently are involved in projects that make use of these data, often presenting their findings at conferences or in the form of manuscripts in peer-reviewed journals.
+See the Department Publications list for examples of publications by recent trainees.

-In addition to these opportunities to be involved in specific research projects, the Department hosts a weekly Journal Club in which faculty, staff and trainees discuss a preselected journal article's content and methodological merits.
-Monthly, the Department also hosts Discovery Rounds, in which members of the Department share ideas and questions, build collaboration around information/data use, and generate evidence-based ways to provide even better care to our patients.
+In addition to these opportunities to be involved in specific research projects, the department hosts a weekly Journal Club in which faculty members, staff members and trainees discuss a preselected journal article's content and methodological merits.
+Monthly, the department also hosts Discovery Rounds, in which members of the department share ideas and questions, build collaboration around information/data use, and generate evidence-based ways to provide even better care to our patients.